Field trip reflections: Florida Everglades

 Marjory Stoneman Douglas (1890 – 1998) 'Mother of the Everglades'

 Students taking Environmental Management Applications, a second/third year field class module, have the option to do fieldwork in Florida where they can explore the physical, environmental, political and economic issues surrounding a range of restoration and management schemes in South Florida’s fluvial, terrestrial, estuarine, coastal and marine environments.
-Read a summary below from final-year BSc geographer, Koh Yi Thong.
+Read a summary below from final-year student, Koh Yi Thong (Geography BSc 2017).

 - Interested in studying for a degree with us?
 Explore our geography and environmental science degree programmes